 That’s so far from the truth, the truth isn’t even in the same room.
-To begin writers need huge confidence, something they rarely possess; an ability to cope with criticism without flinching; eternal optimism despite their books not selling, patience, a capacity for hard work plus a delusionary nature which allows them to ignore the dust in the house by calling it ‘interesting
+To begin writers need huge confidence, something they rarely possess; an ability to cope with criticism without flinching; patience, a capacity for hard work plus a delusionary nature which allows you to ignore the dust in the house by calling it ‘interesting’.

 So how did I end up as a writer?

 I blame my mother who introduced me to cricket when I was eighteen.
 Up until then, my life had been pretty ordinary.
 School which involved playing tennis and chess for the school team, and piano lessons at home … nothing that would actually set the world on fire.
 Cricket did that.
 I even remember the dress I wore; it was lime green.